Supervisor Configuration File

 Both absolute and relative paths are supported.
 User expansion is also allowed.

 It is expected that the folder tree exists.
-However Supvisors will try to create it if not, unless write permission is denied.
+However Supvisors will try to create it if absent, unless write permission is denied.

 Note